Solo Colombia Adventure Guide to Travel

 Here is what you need to know about a solo Colombia adventure trip so you can be prepared and have an amazing time.

-This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
-Please read full disclosure for more information.
+This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links at no extra cost to you.
+Please read the full disclosure for more information.

 Colombia’s Traumatic Past

-Most people don’t want to talk about that period of time in the 1980s and early 1990s because it’s just too painful.
-So many people lost loved ones in tragic circumstances.
-My guide, Sergio, in Communa 13, MedellÃn, formerly one of the poorest and most violent neighborhoods of the city.
-He told me about being 6 years old walking to school and regularly finding dead bodies on the way.
+My guide, Sergio. is in Communa 13, MedellÃn, formerly one of the poorest and most violent neighborhoods.
+He told me about being six years old, walking to school, and regularly finding dead bodies on the way.
 Sergio saw them often enough that it no longer scared him.

-He pointed off to a hill in the distance and said that many people disappeared, never to be seen again.
-That hill in the distance is the final resting place for a lot of people, too many to count.
-When shared so casually, it just underscores the horror of that period.
-You have to do a substantial amount of numbing out to be able to handle that emotionally.
+He pointed to a hill in the distance and said that many people disappeared, never to be seen again.
+That hill in the distance is the final resting place for many people, too many to count.

 There are sad and lovely memorials in this area with the names of people who went missing during that tumultuous time.
-Containers with plants to remember the life of their loved ones with their name lovingly painted on it to let the world know they are not forgotten.
-They don’t forget, and they never will.
-But Colombians are proud people and know they are so much better than this tragic time in their past.
+Containers with plants to remember the life of their loved ones with their name lovingly painted on them to let the world know they are not forgotten.

-When I landed in Cartagena, I was more nervous than I admitted to anyone.
-I wondered how things could change so much in just over twenty years.
 However, when I started to explore the charming historic old city of Cartagena, I realized that it was just like any other heavily-touristed city.
 There was nothing dark and mysterious lurking under the surface.
-Cartagena is exactly what it portrays itself to be: a beautiful city on the Caribbean with a quaint and historic vibe steeped in rich history and culture.

 You May Also Like 19 Reasons You Should Travel Solo

-I’m glad I went to Cartagena first to start my Colombia adventure.
-It was a really great introduction to this amazing country.
-It’s also the place where I saw more tourists, and especially more people traveling solo.
-I actually met several women all on a solo Colombia adventure from the United States.
-It was the only place where I met more than a sprinkling of Americans.
+It’s also where I saw more tourists, especially more people traveling solo.
+I met several United States women on a solo Colombia adventure.
+It was the only place I met more than a sprinkling of Americans.

-Visiting Colombia was one of the most amazing trips I have ever taken.
-I would love to go again, and in fact, I hope to go sometime in the near future.
-Colombia is starting to become more heavily touristed as people are hearing what an incredible place it is.
-While that’s wonderful for the country as it can use the influx of tourist dollars, I really enjoyed some of the raw Colombian feel to the places I visited.
+Colombia is becoming more heavily touristed as people hear what an incredible place it is.
+While that’s wonderful for the country as it can use the influx of tourist dollars, I really enjoyed some of the raw Colombian feel of the places I visited.
 I hope it doesn’t lose that.

 Visiting Developing Countries

 Colombia, just like any developing country, can have its challenges.
-There are definitely some rougher edges in the country as you will see whenever there is significant poverty.
+There are definitely some rougher edges in the country, as you will see whenever there is significant poverty.
 You’ll see areas where trash is piled up on the sidewalks and buildings aren’t well maintained.

-There are also areas that you do NOT want to go to, as a tourist.
+There are also areas that you do NOT want to go to as a tourist.
 It’s important to do some research and to prepare before you go to stay safe.
 The northeastern part of the country bordering on Venezuela is known to be dangerous, as is the southwestern border area to Ecuador.
-The U.S. State Department is a good place to go for guidance and it’s kept up-to-date.
-Though Colombia is generally safe, it is not a place where you want to wander without doing some research.

-You also do need to do your research and talk with locals for tips about neighborhoods you should not go to.
+You also need to do your research and talk with locals for tips about neighborhoods you should not go to.
 You do not want to go to downtown MedellÃn, the El Centro area, at night.
 And even during the day, you need to be especially vigilant.
-Most of the crime isn’t of a violent nature, and it’s more pickpocketing.
-However, there are areas with high gang activity that you do need to be careful of.
-This is another reason I highly recommend taking walking tours to both orient yourself and to get these insights.

 When I told people I was going to Colombia, I got two reactions.
-Most of my people know me well enough to know that I’m generally not very impulsive.
+Most of my people know me well enough to understand that I’m generally not very impulsive.
 So, they weren’t overly concerned that I was doing something crazy without doing my research first.

-Some people were enthusiastic and other people were curious.
-The curiosity ranged from “how amazing,” to “why would you want to go there?”
+Some people were enthusiastic, and other people were curious.
+The curiosity ranged from “how amazing” to “why would you want to go there?”
 I think because we have heard so long about the horrors of Colombia’s past, it just doesn’t hit our consciousness as a place we’d want to travel to.

-The more I learned about Colombia, the more I wanted to go.
-I’ll admit that some of it was to demonstrate my daring, or to some, audacity at going to a place like Colombia.
 But even more than that, I read about how incredible the Colombian people were.
-And if I could support those I came across with my tourist dollars to help them make their country better, I was all in.
+And if I could support those I came across with my tourist dollars to help them improve their country, I was all in.

 Solo Travel in Colombia

-I was surprised by how many people I met in Colombia who were traveling solo.
+I was surprised by how many people I met in Colombia traveling solo.
 I have only met a couple of people who had visited before I went, and it’s really not a place on many people’s radar.
-Most of the people were from Europe, though I even found a few solo women while I was in Cartegena.

-Colombia is becoming an increasingly desirable place to visit.
-It is very inexpensive to visit and that is appealing.
-It’s also not crowded with tourists yet.
-I did see a lot of tourists in Cartagena, however, the other places I went had fewer overall.
+However, the other places I went had fewer overall.
 It’s a great place to travel either with others or solo.
 I didn’t feel any less comfortable on my own than I have in Madrid and Bangkok.

 You May Also Like 11 Myth About Solo Travel and Why You Should Go